-CGIL is authorised and regulated by the Financial Conduct Authority in the United Kingdom, registered as a foreign financial services provider with the Financial Sector Conduct Authority in South Africa, and registered as an investment adviser with the SEC and as a Commodity Trading Advisor and Commodity Pool Operator with the CFTC in the United States.
+CGIL is authorised and regulated by the Financial Conduct Authority in the United Kingdom, registered as a foreign financial services provider with the Financial Sector Conduct Authority in South Africa, and registered as an investment adviser with the SEC in the United States.
 CGIS is authorised and regulated by the Monetary Authority of Singapore in fund management and is also the holder of an offshore discretionary investment management services licence issued by the Korean Financial Services Commission.
 CGIM is regulated by the Dubai Financial Services Authority for the provision of Advising on Financial Products and Arranging Deals in Investments.
 CGII is not permitted to provide investment advice or otherwise engage in a regulated activity.
 In Australia, Colchester provides services to Australian wholesale clients in reliance on ASIC Class Order CO 03/1099 (in the case of CGIL) and ASIC Class Order 03/1102 (in the case of CGIS).
+CGIE is regulated by the Central Bank of Ireland as a UCITS Management Company and to provide discretionary individual portfolio management services.